 Subsequently, 427 Wing was incorporated under the laws of the province of Ontario, received its Provincial Charter on June 14, 1962, and its liquor license in the fall of 1963.
 In 1979, the executive purchased a small church on Brydges Street, moved it to the Wing and fastened it to the west side of the original building.
-The plan was to turn it into an RCAF museum, but lack of funds dictated otherwise, and eventually, the new building was leased to the Royal Canadian Naval Association which has occupied that space since March 1, 1991.
+The plan was to turn it into an RCAF museum, but lack of funds dictated otherwise, and now the building is currently leased to the Secrets of Radar Museum.

 Among the several important events that took place at the Wing in past years was the creation of the Spooner Memorial Garden adjacent to the Wing building.
 The Garden was dedicated on September 14, 2002.
 It consists of a memorial walkway, a curved wall with flags of the British Commonwealth Air Training Plan nations, seven plaques giving a brief history of RCAF training units located in and around London during the war years, and a large commemorative stone with information about LAC Gerald Kenneth Spooner.
 LAC Spooner, a 20-year old navigator trainee at RCAF London, was posthumously awarded the George Cross for his heroic action on May 14, 1943.
 The George Cross is given “for conspicuous courage in circumstances of extreme danger… for actions not in the face of the enemy.”